Non-Hodgkin Lymphoma: Statistics

 What are statistics?

 Statistics are numbers that are used to measure certain things.
 Some people use statistics to figure out their chances of getting cancer.
 Or they use them to try to figure out their chance of recovery.
-Because no two people are alike, statistics can’t be used to predict what will happen to one person.
+Because no two people are alike, statistics can’t be used to predict what will happen to you.
 This is especially true for non-Hodgkin lymphoma because there are many types of this disease.
 The statistics below describe large groups of people.
-They don’t take into account a person's own risk factors.
-These may include family history, behaviors, or not having cancer screenings.
+They don’t take into account your own risk factors.
+These may include your family history, behaviors, or not having cancer screenings.
 If you have questions, talk with your healthcare provider.

 What are the statistics for non-Hodgkin lymphoma?

 About 71,850 people in the U.S. will be told they have non-Hodgkin lymphoma in 2015.

 Non-Hodgkin lymphoma is one of the most common cancers in men and women.
 It accounts for about 4% of all cancer in the U.S.

 More than 95% of cases occur in adults.
 The most common types seen in adults are different from those seen in children.

 About 19,790 people will die of non-Hodgkin lymphoma in 2015.